 So in order to help us have a good understanding of Biblical Salvation, we must look at all of Scripture.
 We must likewise use Bible words and terminology, to discuss Bible truths.

-Further insight into these Bible words will be gained when we look at Israel in the Wilderness, for our warning, and for our learning, as the Biblical example of Our Salvation.
+We will gain much insight into these Bible words, as we notice that Israel’s experience in the Wilderness was given to us today, for our warning and for our learning, as the Biblical example of Our Salvation.

 Notice what happens immediately after Israel left Egypt: